juxt/astro-website/src/pages/blog/typed-clojure.md

 ---
-author: "mtr"
+author: 'mtr'
-title: "Is Typed Clojure worth the trouble?"
+title: 'Is Typed Clojure worth the trouble?'
-description: "Working with types in Clojure"
+description: 'Working with types in Clojure'
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "22 Jun 2015"
+publishedDate: '22 Jun 2015'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 In this post I present some thoughts on working with [Typed